-Oil & Gas Disputes in Houston, TX
+Houston Oil & Gas Attorneys

+Oil and gas disputes arise when landowners who possess land being drilled are not receiving the payment and treatment they deserve.
+Oil and gas disputes often also involve workers who are injured while performing their job duties.
+We can help if you are facing these kinds of disputes.
 Arnold & Itkin represents clients who own mineral rights to protect their rights to fair royalties, environmental protection of their land, and other concerns of landowners.
 Landowner concerns vary widely and range from maximizing income from royalties to protecting land from unnecessary damage to ensure that it remains viable for other purposes such as farming and grazing.
-Our oil and gas attorneys can help ensure that your concerns are addressed, and when they aren't, a Houston business litigation attorney can fight for your rights, in court if necessary.
+Our oil and gas attorneys can help ensure that your concerns are addressed; when they are not being addressed, our Houston attorneys can fight for your rights, in court if necessary.

 About Oil & Gas Law in Texas